Wool and Water

-The structure of wool is very complex, and different parts of the wool fiber have different properties, as shown here:
+The structure of wool is very complex, and different parts of the wool fiber have different properties, as shown in the following diagram:

+This complex behavior is not useful only in rain.
 Wool clothing creates a great microclimate within which a human can be remarkably comfortable.
-Wool can adsorb humidity from the air, preventing it from reaching you, and keeping a relatively dry microclimate around the person wearing it.
+On a wet day, after the rain, or just during high humidity, wool will adsorb humidity from the air, preventing it from reaching you, and keeping a relatively dry microclimate around the person wearing it.
 And it works the other way, too ... if you are working hard enough to perspire, the wool can adsorb the water vapor coming off your body, preventing the vapor from condensing on your skin ... and so you don't have the impression of sweating.
-What's more, wool can do both these things at the same time ... protect you against moisture coming in, but also adsorb the moisture produced by the body.
+What's more, wool can do both these things at the same time ... such as during a rainy hike ... protecting you against moisture coming in, but also adsorbing the moisture produced by the body.
 And because the water is inside the woolen fiber, the outside of the fiber feels dry ... because it IS DRY.

 What's also really great is that this behavior helps keep people warm in winter but also helps keep people cool in the heat.

 Of course, over time, the water adsorbed internally by the wool will dry out.
 I've gotten my wool plenty wet but hanging it overnight in a warm dry room is all it takes to get the moisture out.
 But it does dry slowly, in part because, while you are wearing the wool, the drying process costs heat, and Nature doesn't want a sheep using a lot of body heat to dry itself.

 In less abstract terms: